 Man accused of assaulting sleeping woman

+A person is accused of breaking right into a Melbourne residence within the early hours of the morning earlier than allegedly sexually assaulting a lady as she slept.

-Police are trying to find a person who allegedly sexually assaulted a lady as she slept at her house in Melbourne’s inside north.
+Police are trying to find a person who allegedly sexually assaulted a lady as she slept at her residence in Melbourne’s interior north.

-The man allegedly broke into the ladies’s Fitzroy North house within the early hours of Saturday morning earlier than assaulting her whereas she slept.
+The man allegedly broke into the ladies’s Fitzroy North residence within the early hours of Saturday morning earlier than assaulting her whereas she slept.

 Victoria Police have now launched particulars of the alleged incident in a bid to trace down the person accountable.